Affinity Photo vs Lightroom: Which Photo Editor Should You Use?

 If you’re starting out and have no experience with Affinity Photo or Lightroom, neither should be much more difficult to learn than the other – at least not if you want to do basic editing.
 In my experience, the key to learning any image editing software is to take your time.
 Find some good tutorials by presenters who are easy to understand.
 Eventually, you’ll learn Affinity or Lightroom, and you’ll be ready to do some beautiful editing.

-Note that Lightroom technically offers two different layouts, depending on the software you use.
+Note that Lightroom technically offers different layouts, depending on the software you use.
 Lightroom Classic’s interface is driven by functionality, while Lightroom CC’s interface is sleeker.
-They’re essentially the same program, but with different interfaces and connectivity, so I encourage you to at both options and see which you prefer.
+They’re essentially the same program, but with different interfaces and cloud connectivity, so I encourage you to look at both options and which you prefer.
 (Affinity Photo only has one available interface.)

 Brush use in Lightroom